jiutongzhao/Time-Series-Data-Analysis/docs/README.md

   ```

-  - Tips: Set `endpoint = False` so that the last point is not included in the time array, which ensures that the sampling frequency is equal to $$f_s$$.
+  - Tips: Set `endpoint = False` so that the last point is not included in the time array, which ensures that the sampling frequency is equal to $f_s$.

 - **Generate the Signal**